 LEE COUNTY SHERIFF’S OFFICE CELL DOG HISTORY!

-CAPTAIN THOMAS WEAVER (RETIRED-09/01/2007) IMPLEMENTED THIS PROGRAM AFTER WATCHING A TELEVISION SHOW ABOUT CELL DOG PROGRAMS, months later six dogs entered the program October 4,2004.
+CAPTAIN THOMAS WEAVER (RETIRED-09/01/2007) IMPLEMENTED THIS PROGRAM AFTER WATCHING A TELEVISION SHOW ABOUT CELL DOG PROGRAMS.

 Month’s later six dogs entered the program on October 4, 2004.
 Our partnerships started with Lee County Domestic Animal Services and Gulf Coast Humane Society.

 While our animals come from shelters.
 It is our goal to make each adoption a successful, lifelong relationship between pet and owner.
 You will find photos and information about available dogs on our site.